Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Private Shuffled Gradient Methods

-\textbf{Comparison with DP-(S)GD.} The lower bound for empirical excess risk when minimizing convex, smooth objectives is $\Omega\left(\frac{\sqrt{d}}{n \eps}\right)$~\cite{bassily2014private_erm}.
-DP-GD and DP-SGD, both classically used to solve private ERM, achieve matching upper bounds.
-However, the bound in (\ref{eq:empirical_excess_rrisk_DPShuffleG}) suggests a worse empirical excess risk for $\DPSG$.

-This aligns partially with the empirical findings of~\cite{chua2024scalable_dp}, which demonstrated that even after adding the most optimistic amount of noise to two shuffled gradient methods, SO and RR, they underperform DP-SGD in private binary classification tasks with the same privacy guarantees.
+\textbf{Comparison with DP-(S)GD.} The lower bound for empirical excess risk when minimizing convex, smooth objectives is $\Omega(\sqrt{d}/(n\eps))$~\cite{bassily2014private_erm}.
+DP-GD and DP-SGD achieve matching upper bounds.
+However, the above bound suggests a worse empirical excess risk for $\DPSG$.
+This aligns partially with the empirical findings of~\cite{chua2024scalable_dp} that shuffled gradient methods (SO and RR) underperform DP-SGD in private binary classification tasks with the same privacy guarantees.
 Their setting, however, allows intermediate model parameter releases and does not require convex objectives.

-The worse privacy guarantee of $\DPSG$ can be intuitively explained: the provably faster convergence of shuffled gradient methods~\cite{liu2024last_iterate_shuffled_gradient}, compared to SGD, is due to the reduced variance of their gradient estimators.
-However, this implies that to achieve the same privacy guarantee, these methods need a larger noise variance.
+The worse privacy guarantee of $\DPSG$ can be intuitively explained: the gradient estimators in shuffled gradient methods~\cite{liu2024last_iterate_shuffled_gradient} have a smaller variance compared to SGD.
+Consequently, to ensure the same privacy guarantee, these methods need a larger noise variance.